-The Professional MBA Class of 2016 demonstrated the Aggie core value of selfless service by visiting with staff and students at the non-profit Nghiem Minh Association during their International Trip to Vietnam in August, 2015.
+The Professional MBA Class of 2019 demonstrated the Aggie core value of selfless service by visiting with staff and students at the non-profit iThemba Labantu in the Philippi township outside Cape Town during their International Trip to South Africa.

 Professional MBA students find that their graduate program is greatly enhanced through four experiences that extend learning beyond the classroom walls.
 These programs are: